chengcyber/TinyThoughts/README.md

 # TinyThoughts
-:blub: Thoughts can not escape now !
+ ::blub:: Thoughts can not escape now !